newbornfest/newbornfest.github.io/README.md

 08:30 - 08:45 - transfer from hotel to photo shoot location (for Julia Adrianov's workshop participants)

-08:45 - 11:15 - workshops in the hotel (Axela Frank, Arina Ageev)
+08:45 - 11:15 - workshops in the hotel (Axela Frank, Daniela Ursache)

 08:45 - 11:15 - workshop by Julia Adrianov

 10:00 - 15:00 - festival fair

-11:10 - 11:20 - transfer from photo shoot location to hotel (for Julia Adrianov's workshop participants)
+11:10 - 11:20 - transfer from photo shoot location to the hotel (for Julia Adrianov's workshop participants)

 11:20 - 11:30 - transfer from hotel to photo shoot location (for Aleksandra Helk's workshop participants)

 11:30 - 14:00 - workshop by Aleksandra Helk

-11:30 - 14:00 - workshops in the hotel (Daniela Ursache, Michael Stief)
+11:30 - 14:00 - workshops in the hotel (Ariana Ageev, Michael Stief)

-14:00 - 14:15 - transfer from photo shoot location to hotel (for Aleksandra Helk's workshop participants)
+14:00 - 14:15 - transfer from photo shoot location to the hotel (for Aleksandra Helk's workshop participants)

 14:00 - 14:30 - coffee break